(photo credit: AP)

-Vilified by world leaders wary of his nuclear ambitions, Iran's president is turning to South American leftists who are embracing him as an energy and trade partner and counterweight to US influence.
+Vilified by world leaders wary of his nuclear ambitions, Iran's president came to Bolivia Thursday to strengthen ties with South American leftists who are embracing him as an energy and trade partner and counterweight to US influence.

-Mahmoud Ahmadinejad was headed to Bolivia Thursday to establish first-time diplomatic relations with the Andean nation.
+Mahmoud Ahmadinejad arrived in the Amazon region city of Santa Cruz and was scheduled to fly to the capital of La Paz to establish first-time diplomatic relations with the Andean nation.

 On the heels of a UN General Assembly appearance in which he exacerbated concerns about Iranian bellicosity, Ahmadinejad's trip south underscores his strengthening links to Latin American nations also including Nicaragua and Ecuador even as the United States tries to isolate him internationally.